An exquisitely beautiful cat, the Siamese is very affectionate and requires dedication from her parent.

 The Siamese is a long, elegant cat.
 The body is long, the neck is long, the legs and tail are long.

-The cat is medium sized but nicely muscled.
+The breed is medium sized but nicely muscled.

 The Siamese is a cat of extremes.
 The head is a long triangle.
 The tall ears are set on the head to be a continuation of this triangle.
 The nose is long and straight.
 The legs are long and slender.
 The tail is long and tapers to a point.
 The eyes are almond shape and bright blue.

-The Siamese cat is not only beautiful, but also he is highly intelligent.
-He can be trained to walk on a lead.
-This intelligence does not mean, however, that he can be trained to do everything you might wish.
-Like most other highly intelligent breeds, the Siamese has his own desires.
+The Siamese cat is not only beautiful, but also she is highly intelligent.
+She can be trained to walk on a lead.
+This intelligence does not mean, however, that she can be trained to do everything you might wish.
+Like most other highly intelligent breeds, the Siamese has her own desires.

-The Siamese is an affectionate cat and requires his owner to be as dedicated to him as he is to his owner.
-The owner must be affectionate to the Siamese and make time to play with the cat.
+The Siamese is an affectionate cat and requires her parent to be as dedicated to her as she is to her parent.
+Her parent must be affectionate to the Siamese and make time to play with her.

 Siamese are great jumpers and love heights, so perches and cat trees should be provided.
 Siamese love to play and appreciate toys around the house for their pleasure.
 While the coat needs little care, Siamese tend to associate brushing with affection and will enjoy spending time being groomed.

-The Siamese, as elegant as he looks, can be quite a lap cat.
-He is extremely affectionate and will sleep next to his owner.
+The Siamese, as elegant as she looks, can be quite a lap cat.
+She is extremely affectionate and will sleep next to her parent.

 The beautiful Siamese is the legendary temple cat of the King of Siam.
 The cats were not only valued by the king for their exquisite beauty, but also they were used as guard cats.
 Siamese would be perched on tall columns around the throne of the king.
 If anyone threatened the king, the cats would jump down from the pillars onto the individual.
 Between the size of the Siamese, their strength and their ability to jump down from a height, they would knock the person to the floor.
 If need be, they would scratch at the face of the person who thought he could harm the King of Siam.